Indonesian rescuers focus on landslide as quake toll rises - ExBulletin

 Indonesian rescuers focus on landslide as quake toll rises

-CIANJUR, Indonesia (AP) On the fourth day of an increasingly urgent search, Indonesian rescuers limited their work Thursday to a landslide where dozens of people are believed to be trapped after an earthquake killed at least 271 people, more than a third of them children.
+On the fourth day of an increasingly urgent search, Indonesian rescuers limited their work on Thursday to a landslide where dozens of people would be trapped after an earthquake that killed at least 271 people, including more than a third of children.

-Many of the more than 1,000 rescuers are using backhoe loaders, sniffer dogs and life detectors as well as jackhammers and bare hands to speed up the search in the worst-hit area of Cijendil village, where the ‘people are always believed to be stuck after a landslide.
-Monday’s earthquake left tons of mud, rocks and trees in Cugenang sub-district.
+Many of the more than 1,000 rescuers are using backhoe loaders, sniffer dogs and life detectors as well as jackhammers and bare hands to speed up the search in the worst-hit area of Cijendil village, where a Landslide triggered by Monday’s earthquake left tons of mud, rocks and trees.
+Around 40 victims are believed to be still trapped in the ground and rubble of collapsed buildings in Cugenang sub-district.

+Rescuers are also working on other affected areas to ensure there are no more casualties to evacuate, said Henri Alfiandi, head of the National Search and Rescue Agency.

+We hope all the victims can be found soon, Alfiandi said Thursday.

 |